adtork/vWAN-Traffic-Flow-Scenarios/README.md

 # vWAN-Traffic-Flow-Scenarios
 This guide offers an exploration of the essential elements related to vWAN traffic flows, including their significance in shaping flow topology patterns.
 At the heart of the vWAN branch architecture lie pivotal components such as VPN, SDWAN, and ExpressRoute.
-Within the vhub ecosystem, Azure route server instances hold the crucial role in managing traffic flows, employing BGP for communication.
-These route server instances, concealed from the end user within the vhub, serve as the linchpin of the vWAN system.
-The route server instances bear the responsibility of intercepting and directing traffic flows, ensuring the smooth transmission of data packets.
+Within the vhub ecosystem, the routing instances hold the crucial role in managing traffic flows, employing BGP for communication.
+These routing instances, concealed from the end user within the vhub, serve as the linchpin of the vWAN system.
+The routing instances bear the responsibility of intercepting and directing traffic flows, ensuring the smooth transmission of data packets.
 If packet flow inspetion is also required, these can be aided by an Azure Firewall or Network Virtual Appliance (NVA) inside the vHub.
 The moment an NVA or AzFW is incorporated into the vhub, they gain control over the data plane packet interception.
 To enable this inspection, Routing Intent must be enabled on multi-vhub scenarios, or Private/Internet Traffic must be enabled via Firewall policy if an Azure Firewall is deployed within the vhub(s).
 The subsequent diagrams offer a pictorial depiction of the various flow patterns observed for single and multiple hubs within the vWAN infrastructure.
 The intent of this article is to provide a more detailed depiction of flow patterns than currently available in the Azure public documents, [see here](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-global-transit-network-architecture#anytoany).
 For details on vWAN pricing, please refer to the [linked article](https://azure.microsoft.com/en-us/pricing/details/virtual-wan/)
 <br>

 # Single vWAN Hub Flows